 This is the story of the making of my first picture book for children, The Way Home.
 I will tell you how the writer, Judy Richardson, and I persisted over a period of 8 years, from our first glimmer of an idea in 1983, to having Judy’s story and my illustrations paired together in a book published by MacMillan on 1991.
 This is not meant to be a guide for those who want to have their own work published.
 Our unique project and the time and circumstances in which we were working shaped the trajectory of events I will be sharing.
-There is a lot to show and tell about this story and I hope that you will follow through until the end of part 5, when I will announce a Giveaway!
+There is a lot to show and tell about this story and I hope that you will follow through until the end of part 5.

 The Way Home, published in 1991